Can Dogs Eat Haddock? Vet Approved Facts & FAQ

 By Brooke Bundy

 As long as it’s cooked and free of choking hazards such as bones, fish is usually safe for dogs to digest.
-Haddock, in particular, is an excellent choice to feed your canine since it’s rich in omega 3 fatty acids, which are beneficial to their skin and coat.
+Haddock, in particular, is an excellent choice to feed your canine since it’s rich in omega-3 fatty acids, which are beneficial to their skin and coat.
 This saltwater fish is also considered a lean meat with low mercury levels, making it a healthier choice than tuna.
 Let’s learn more about feeding your dog haddock, including what to look for.

 Is Haddock a Healthy Choice for Canines?

 Haddock is a lean protein that packs beneficial nutrients such as omega 3 fatty acids and vitamin B. Dogs cannot make their own omega 3 fatty acids so they need to come from their diet.
-Omega 3s are anti-inflammatory, beneficial for your dog’s skin and coat and can help with stiff joints.
+Omega 3s are anti-inflammatory, beneficial for your dog’s skin and coat, and can help with stiff joints.

-You might consider giving your dog an omega 3 supplement or treating them to haddock from time to time.
+You might consider giving your dog an omega-3 supplement or treating them to haddock from time to time.
 The mercury levels are lower than some popular fishes, such as tuna, which makes haddock a safer choice.

 Vitamin B improves energy levels and cognitive function.
 It’s a vital nutrient for all life stages but may be especially important as your dog ages.
-Some studies1 have shown that special nutrient blends in diets, which included higher levels of vitamin B, have improved the signs of canine dementia.
+Some studies have shown that special nutrient blends in diets, which included higher levels of vitamin B, have improved the signs of canine dementia.

 When Haddock May Not Be Okay